International Summer Research Studentship in One Health

 Terms and Conditions

-The recipient of the International Summer Research Studentship must:
+The student recipient of the International Undergraduate Summer Research Studentship in One Health:

-• Participate in the summer Career Opportunities and Research Exploration (CORE) program.
+- Participate in the summer Career Opportunities and Research Exploration (CORE) program at OVC or equivalent program on campus.
 Advisors are requested to be flexible in research work hours to allow students to participate in this program

 Faculty advisors must: